 3. States Without Trial Preference for the Elderly

-Despite the approximately one dozen states whose statutes do explicitly address trial preference for the elderly or rules of procedure, other states do not include any provision for expedited trial processing for senior citizens.
+Despite the approximately one dozen states whose statutes do explicitly address trial preference for the elderly or rules of procedure, other states do not include any provisions for expedited trial processing for senior citizens.
 Texas, for example, provides an expedited actions process that applies to any civil suit where plaintiffs seek monetary relief of $250,000 or less, but this rule makes no reference to the age of the parties.
 While this may seem better than nothing, the average nursing home abuse case, for example, is worth $406,000 per claim.
 In other words, the average nursing home abuse case would not even qualify for expedited trial preference in Texas.

 In the face of COVID-19, a Texas state judge has recently commented on the challenges faced by elderly litigants.
 While not referencing the Texas Rules of Civil Procedure directly, Judge Les Hatch did acknowledge that restrictions on in-person trials during COVID-19 have led to backlogs in the Texas court system.
 As a result, Judge Hatch expressed concerns that “justice delayed is justice denied” for the elderly or chronically ill who, as a result of delays, may be denied their opportunity to seek justice.